Heart & Vascular Care (Cardiology)

 Cardiac/Medical 1

-In 2007, Freeman opened Gary & Donna Hall Tower at Freeman West.
-In consideration of future expansion, our senior leaders and Board of Directors left 2 extra floors unfinished: the 5th and 6th floors.
-After the May 22, 2011, tornado, Freeman experienced a 20% increase in the number of patients staying in the hospital.
-To meet this demand, we finished these floors, adding 58 private patient rooms, 29 of those in the Cardiac/Medical Unit
+In 2007, the Tower opened at Freeman West.
+In consideration of future expansion, our senior leaders and Board of Directors left two extra floors unfinished: the 5th and 6th floors.
+After the May 22, 2011 tornado, Freeman experienced a 20 percent increase in the number of patients staying in the hospital.
+To meet this demand, Freeman finished these floors, adding 58 private patient rooms, 29 of those in the Cardiac/Medical Unit

 The 5th floor opened in March 2012.
 On the 5th floor, the Cardiac/Medical Unit serves our stroke, low-risk cardiac and medical patients.
 Each patient bed is equipped with continuous oxygen saturation and advanced wireless cardiac monitoring technology.
 Nurses on this floor have advanced cardiac training as well.